');

 About Union, WA

-Union is a small community in Washington with a population of 281 residents.
-The median household income is $72,019 per year, which is above the national average.
-The median age in Union is 65.6 years.
+Union is a small community located in Washington with a population of 281 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,019 per year, which is 4% below the national median of $75,149.
+The median age of 65.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Union, WA